21mannys/archproject/DESIGNDOC.md

 * The data found on Kaggle is accurate and consistent, meaning there are no errors.
 * The result of our accurate model will give us a decent idea of the stock's future.

+#### The dependencies I expect to use are:
+* Kaggle API: For pulling up to date data from Kaggle
+* Pandas: For handling data tables within Python
+* NumPy: For handling mathematical functions on data tables
+* Scikit-learn: For linear regression algorithms and evaluation tools

 ### 3.2 Constraints

 Identify design constraints (e.g., language, platform, performance, security).